Legalese/Privacy-Policy

 • Sometimes you're left to think it through for yourself.

-• As noted above, I have no problem with you using any of the stuff on this website in a fashion which (but for this legalese/privacy-policy page) would constitute an infringement of my IP rights.
+• As noted above, I have no problem with you using any of the material on this website in a fashion which (but for this legalese/privacy-policy page) would constitute an infringement of my IP rights.
 However, you do so at your own risk that what you do might give rise to some claim of infringement of the IP of some third party (or parties).

-• Rest assured, however, that anyone who is angry enough to not be satisfied with me doing a pretty prompt takedown from this website is quite likely to also be angry enough to not be satisfied with you doing a pretty prompt takedown -- in any medium -- of anything which is remotely similar.
+• Rest assured, however, that anyone who is angry enough to not be satisfied with me doing a pretty prompt take-down from this website is quite likely to also be angry enough to not be satisfied with you doing a pretty prompt take-down -- in any medium -- of anything which is remotely similar.
 You're going to have to cut your own deal with this angry person.
 No, I'm not going to help you fund that deal.

 Pretty Broad License Back To Me, Too